Are Boudoir Photos Awkward?

 “The anticipation was way worse than the actual experience!”
 This is the truth about boudoir sessions.
 The fear and anxiety you feel before booking is always worse than the reality of the experience.
 Always.
 But, the thing you’re most afraid of (feeling awkward) is the thing that almost never happens.

-Frequently Asked Questions About Feeling Nervous
+Frequently Asked Questions About Boudoir Sessions and Feeling Awkward

 Woman laying on her back during a boudoir session